canonical/sphinx-docs-starter-pack/sp-docs/docs/work.rst

 Its configuration is located in the ``.sphinx/spellingcheck.yaml`` file.

 To add exceptions for words flagged by the spelling check, edit the ``.custom_wordlist.txt`` file.
-You shouldn't edit ``.wordlist.txt``, because this file is maintained and updated centrally and contains words that apply across all projects.
+You shouldn't edit ``.sphinx/.wordlist.txt``, because this file is maintained and updated centrally and contains words that apply across all projects.

 Configure the inclusive language check
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~